javier-lopez/learn/sh/guideline.md

        steps
    }
    ```
-- Local variables should be named after their function name, avoid `local`
+- Local variables should be named after their function name and separated by doble underscore, avoid `local`

   **Bad**
    ```sh